How to start with a paid content strategy?

-There are various paid content models, including the freemium model.
-With freemium, free content is placed alongside paid content.
-All users can read the free content equally.
-For premium content readers have to pay for it.
+There are various paid content models.
+The freemium model is one of the most popular ones.
+Freemium allows publishers to place free content alongside premium content.
+All users can read free content equally.
+For premium content, readers have to pay for it.
 The paid content usually contains the most interesting background information and is located behind a paywall.
 The free content usually gives the basic information about a story and triggers the reader’s desire to want more and therefore pay for it.

 The metering model has a different approach, it allows the reader to access a certain amount of content or releases content for a set period of time before an access barrier appears.
 There is no division between free and premium content here.
 The reader gets a limited first impression of the offer, which should make the decision to subscribe easier.

 A combination of the freemium and metering model is also possible.
-It is called a hybrid model.
+The so-called hybrid model.
 There is free content in addition to premium content and the reader can access a certain number of premium content as a sample.

-When it comes to access barriers, there is not just the hard paywall, which is played out equally for all readers.
+When it comes to access barriers, there is not just the possibility of the hard paywall.
+Hard paywalls display the same message and offer to all readers without making any difference between their behavior.
 Dynamic or smart paywalls can adapt to each reader and, depending on their interests, give them a fitting offer at the right time.
 However, there are also content gates, such as registration walls and data walls, where readers can continue to access free content by registering or providing personal information.
-Like paywalls, registration walls and data walls can also be combined with a metering or hybrid model.
+Paywalls, registration walls, and data walls can also be combined with a metering or hybrid model.